whisthq/whist/website/README.md

 ## Contributing

-Before contributing, please familiarize yourself with your [coding philosophy](https://www.notion.so/tryfractal/Setting-up-Your-Google-Analytics-Dashboard-d5bcc39ee6c1433fa2006945d4469615).
-Unless otherwise specified, contributors should branch off `staging` and PR back into `staging`.
-Because both `staging` and `master` auto-deploy the their respective Netlify sites, pushing to `staging` and `master` is blocked by non-code owners.
+Before contributing, please familiarize yourself with our [Coding Philosophy](https://www.notion.so/tryfractal/Setting-up-Your-Google-Analytics-Dashboard-d5bcc39ee6c1433fa2006945d4469615).
+Unless otherwise specified, contributors should branch off `dev` and PR back into `dev`.
+Because all three of `dev`, `staging` and `master` auto-deploy the their respective Netlify sites, pushing to `staging` and `master` is blocked by non-code owners.

-## Google Analytics, A/B Testing, and Tracking

-To improve our retention rates and scientifically approach the question of "what makes a user stick in our website?" we use basic pageview and event tracking with Google analytics.
-When users click a button a google analytics (GA) event will trigger that will inform GA of the fact that they clicked, and it will also keep track of their rough geographical locations and page views (which pages they are viewing).

-The GA code is in the `withTracker.tsx` component as well as in gaEvents.
-The GA ids that you need to connect this to your own GA account are included in config.
-There can be multiple since GA allows us to connect multiple GA accounts to one website, which is good, since that means multiple team members working on A/B testing and analytics can link their GA account to Fractal and avoid having a shared account.

-To set up your GA dashboard follow the tutorial on the [Notion engineering wiki](https://www.notion.so/tryfractal/Setting-up-Your-Google-Analytics-Dashboard-d5bcc39ee6c1433fa2006945d4469615).